matteodegobbi/vault/Automata Languages Computation/lista.md

-Cook theorem: SAT is NP-complete (first part of the proof only: SAT is in NP) Normal forms for Boolean expressions (CNF and k-CNF) CSAT and 3SAT are NP-complete (statement only, no proof)
+Cook theorem: SAT is NP-complete (first part of the proof only: SAT is in NP) Normal forms for Boolean expressions (CNF and k-CNF) CSAT and 3SAT are NP-complete (statement only, no proof) Indipendent Set (FORSE PROOF????)
+Node Cover, no proof of NP-completeness
+DHC, no proof of NP-completeness
+HC, no proof of NP-completeness
+TSP, no proof of NP-completeness